mrkplt/hex-flower/README.md

 [https://game-icons.net/](https://game-icons.net/)

 ## Features

-- **Drag-and-Drop Interface**: Easily create hex flowers by dragging and dropping tiles.
-- **Customizable Tiles**: Add your own images to create unique tiles.
-You can also add text only and specify background colors.
-- **Advanced Image Editor**: Before adding an image to a tile, you can:
-  - Crop the image to fit the hex shape with precise control
-  - Rotate the image in 90-degree increments
-  - Zoom in/out to adjust the composition
-  - Maintain aspect ratio automatically
-  - Upload various image formats
-  - Preview changes in real-time
-- **Color Picker Integration**:
+- Customizable tiles
+- Crop, zoom, rotate tile images
+- Tile images respect transparency
-  - Choose custom colors for tile backgrounds
+- Tile background colors for text
-  - Select colors from a palette or use color picker
-  - Maintain color consistency across tiles
-  - Preview color changes before applying
-- **Tile Library**: Add tiles to your library to drag onto the flower.
-- **Save/Load**: Save your hex flower configurations and load them later.
+- Save and load your hex flower configuration and library to your machine.
-- **Tile Management**:
-  - Drag tiles from the library to the hex grid
-  - Remove tiles by dragging them to the trashcan
-  - Save custom tiles for future use
-- **Layout Management**:
-  - Choose between Small (2 hexes), Medium (3 hexes), or Large (4 hexes) flower layouts.
-  - Change layout sizes with confirmation dialog when tiles are present
-  - Reset hexes when changing layouts
-  - Maintain tile library across layout changes
-- **Export** Save your flower as either an SVG or a PDF
+- Export your flower as either an SVG or a PDF

-## Technical
-- **Drag-and-Drop**: React DnD with HTML5 Backend
-- **PDF Generation**: jspdf and html-to-image
-- **SVG Generation**: html-to-image
-- **Image Processing**:
-  - Cropper.js for advanced image editing
-  - Color picker for custom color selection
+- Choose three different Layout Sizes
+- Move, swap, and delete tiles in the flower.
+- Delete tiles from your library by dragging to the trash

 ## Development Setup